 HOLME

-When viewing video tutorials, flashcards or other Key Word Sign (KWS) resources it can be a little overwhelming, and difficult to work out how to execute the sign correctly.
+When viewing video tutorials, flashcards, or other Key Word Sign (KWS) resources, it can be overwhelming and difficult to determine how to execute the sign correctly.

-An acronym that offers an easy reminder of all the components of a sign is HOLME.
+A helpful approach is to break down the sign and focus on each of the components or parameters that make it up.
+An acronym that provides an easy reminder of all the components of a sign is HOLME:

 Hand shape